The Comeback Kids

 "What did you learn from the Cruise experience?"

-And yet a fourth couple, Dave Mammone and Alison Terzakis, grew much closer on the trip.
+During the trip a fourth couple, Dave Mammone and Alison Terzakis, grew much closer.
 They decided to get married in 2000.
 Not long ago Alison sent me a picture of their children!!

 I learned several other things from the trip.

-First, I learned how much I missed being a closer part of my own dance studio.
+First, I learned how much I missed being closer to the people of my own dance studio.
+It was the first time I had actually spent any time with anyone other than my wife and daughter in many years.

 The problem was, I didn't know much about web design.
 This led to an interesting problem - I had more pictures than I had things to say.
-First I would insert a picture into a table, then try to write stuff next to the picture.
+First I would insert a picture into a table, then I would try to write stuff next to the picture.
+I realized there was a lot of empty space next to those pictures.
+That really bugged me.

 Since I was new to this web stuff, I didn't know how to redesign the tables so the text would fit the space created by the pictures.
 As a result, there were huge gaping holes between where one story ended and the next story began.

-One day I got so frustrated trying to match text to pictures, I decided to make stuff up in my cruise write-ups in order to fill up space.
-That is how I discovered how much fun it was to make stuff up in my cruise write-up!!
+One day I got so frustrated trying to match text to pictures, I decided to make stuff up.
+That's right...
+I just made stuff up!
+Now if I didn't have a good real story to fit my pictures, I would visit a fantasy world in order to fill up space.
+That is how I discovered how much fun it was to make stuff up!

-A couple people from the trip commented they didn't recall those mermaids or that hurricane or the attack by the pirates quite as vividly as I did, but they were very glad I had brought these curious events to their attention in my cruise write-up.
+A couple people from the trip commented they didn't recall those mermaids or that hurricane or that attack by the pirates quite as vividly as I did, but they were very glad I had brought these curious events to their attention in the cruise write-up.
 Otherwise they would have had no idea what they had missed!!

-By the way, did I tell you the ship crashed into the dock in Cozumel?
+Oh, by the way, did you know our cruise ship crashed into the dock when we visited Cozumel?
 It was horrible!
-Gee whiz, we were almost killed!
+Gee whiz, we were almost killed!"

 "So how would you sum up the Nineties, Rick?"

 "The Nineties had not started well at SSQQ due to some serious burn-out on my part.
 Starting in 1990, the energy had slowly but surely begun to fade.
-By the middle of the decade, the studio had one year -1995 - where we were in danger of going out of business.
+By the middle of the decade, the studio had one year -1995 - where we lost a lot of money and we were in danger of going out of business.
+That was the year we finished with $300 in the bank.

 And my positive experience with writing for the 1998 Cruise helped me discover how much I enjoyed writing.
-I finished up the Nineties writing stories about the studio that published the activities of the 3 groups.
-In order words, I was learning how to use the Internet to promote my business better.
+I finished up the Nineties writing stories about the studio that published the activities of the studio and the three energy groups.
+Without actually being conscious of what I was doing, I was learning how to use the Internet to promote my business.

 The Millennium Comeback was complete.
-SSQQ wasn't just back, SSQQ was raging with fire!!
+SSQQ wasn't just back, SSQQ hit the Millennium on fire!!

 SSQQ finished up the Nineties with more energy and students than ever before in its history."